zarf-dev/proposals/0021-zarf-values/README.md

 ##### Unit tests

 Values interfaces and libraries should be updated to ensure that interfaces are properly passed to charts and templated in actions.
-Unit tests should cover Values path reads and writes, list extension, create-time path validation, `valuesFrom` precedence, `enabledPath`, object and list lookups, retry and timeout behavior, Secret decoding, ordering, error handling, and namespace overrides.
+Unit tests should cover Values path reads and writes, list extension, create-time path validation, and `lookup` object, list, missing-resource, and API-error behavior in each supported Zarf template context.

 ##### e2e tests

 Additional E2E tests should be added to ensure that `zarf-config` values files and `-f`/`--values` are passed through appropriately to Helm on chart install / upgrade.
-An E2E test should also verify that a chart or manifest can wait for and consume an asynchronously created object from an earlier entry in the same component through `valuesFrom`.
+An E2E test should also verify that an action, Helm chart template, manifest, templated chart values file, and templated file can consume an object installed earlier in the deployment through `lookup`.

 ### Graduation Criteria